Amy11248/olist-customer-delivery-insights/README.md

 - Monthly revenue trends suggest **seasonal fluctuation** and highlight months for potential campaign optimization.

 ---
+## 🔥 Community Recognition
+💬 This project was recognized and positively commented on by the **Microsoft Power Platform team** on LinkedIn:

+> *“Very nicely done, Zhou!
+What were some of your key takeaways from this project?”*
+> *“It’s great to see how you’ve embraced the iterative nature of data analysis and uncovered valuable insights from outliers!
+Your ability to integrate is impressive!”*

+🏆 Their encouragement highlighted:
+- The value of iteration in data analysis
+- The importance of exploring insights behind outliers
+- My integration of SQL + Power BI + storytelling
+- Suggestions to explore **Power Automate** and **Advanced DAX** for next-level growth

+➡️ This feedback means a lot and motivates me to keep learning and sharing.

+---
 ## ⚙️ Tech Stack
 - **Google BigQuery / Standard SQL** – Aggregation, filtering, time-based analysis
 - **Power BI** – Data modeling, visuals, KPI tracking